Linutronix/TSN-Testbench/_sources/quickstart.rst.txt

 Configuration
 ^^^^^^^^^^^^^

-In addition, the Linux TSN Testbench requires a configuration.
+In addition, the Linux RealTime Communication Testbench requires a configuration.
 That is used to specify what and how many frames are transmitted and received.
 Furthermore, it specifies system parameters such as what priorities, queues and CPU(s) are used.
 Example configurations are provided, but have to be adjusted to the particular systems.
 At least, the names of the network interfaces and the MAC/IP addresses